Recipes Nugget Markets Signature Recipes

 If making your own pumpkin puree, start by cutting pumpkin in half.
 Scoop out seeds and place pumpkin cut-side down on a lightly oiled baking sheet.
 Bake pumpkin in oven at 400°F for about 1 hour, or until the flesh is soft.
 Remove from oven, allow pumpkin to cool completely, then peel and chop.

 Melt butter in an 8-quart pot.
 Sauté onion in butter until translucent.
 Add garlic and sauté 2 minutes.
-Add pumpkin, chicken broth, orange juice, thyme, nutmeg, allspice, maple syrup and wine.
+Add pumpkin, chicken broth, orange juice, thyme, nutmeg, allspice, maple syrup, and wine.
 Bring to a simmer and cook for 10 minutes.

 Process mixture in a blender until completely smooth, going in batches if necessary.
 Pour back into pot and add heavy cream.
 Bring back to a simmer over low heat.
 Season with salt and pepper, then remove from heat.